 You’ve probably heard the term 'EBITDA' but might not know exactly what it means.
 What is it?
 What is it used for?
 And How do you calculate it?
 You’ll be able to answer these questions by the end of this video.

-Watch time: Less than 8 minutes
+Watch time: 3 minutes

 EBITDA stands for earnings before interest, taxes, depreciation, and amortization.
 It evaluates a company’s performance as neutral of capital structure, tax structure, and certain accounting policies.
 The items are excluded because they are not the result of core business operations and are often influenced by external forces.